-Harvest times vary depending on the variety of squash you’re growing, when they were planted, and what climate you live in, but your squash should be ready for harvest during fall.
+Harvest times vary depending on the variety of squash you’re growing, when it was planted, and what climate you live in.
+Generally speaking, though, your squash should be ready for harvest during the fall.
 September and October are the most typical harvest months for squash.
 Any winter squash you plan on storing should be harvested before the first frosts of the year, as frost-damaged vegetables don’t keep well.

 Mature squash will have the coloring associated with the type of squash you’re growing.
 Look for any spots that are uncharacteristically pale or green.
 The skin should also be hard enough that a gentle thump or flick shouldn’t leave a mark, although a harder pressure may still leave a bruise.